 In addition, we seek to maintain contractual data security, confidentiality, and privacy obligations with our partners and vendors, and our employees that have access to personal information are subject to access, use, and confidentiality policies.
-Only authorized employees with a reasonable need related to their job duties have access to Customer and Job Seeker personal information.
+Only authorized employees with a reasonable need related to their job duties have access to Customer and job seeker personal information.
 Employees who violate our policies are subject to disciplinary action, up to and including termination.
-More information about our security controls can be found in our security statements.

 Although we maintain the controls listed herein, transmission of data is not without risk and we complete security of your information cannot be guaranteed.
 Please note, you are responsible for keeping your username and password secret at all times.